Himantoglossum robertianum: Description

 Himantoglossum robertianum is a bulbous plant.
 It flowers from January to April.
 The bulb is edible when cooked.

 Distribution and habitat

-Himantoglossum robertianum is native to the Mediterranean Basin and is found in Portugal, Morocco, Spain, Balearic Islands, France, Italy, Sardinia, Corsica, Algeria, Libya, Yugoslavia, the Greek mainland, the Aegean Islands and Crete, Anatolia and Cyprus, and recently (March 2023) found in Israel.
+Himantoglossum robertianum is native to the Mediterranean Basin and is found in Portugal, Morocco, Spain, Balearic Islands, France, Italy, Sardinia, Corsica, Algeria, Libya, Croatia, Montenegro, the Greek mainland, the Aegean Islands and Crete, Anatolia and Cyprus, and recently (March 2023) found in Palestine.
 It is found in short, poor grassland, garrigue, scrub, and open woodland.
 It prefers dry to moist, alkaline and calcareous substrates.
 It can be found up to 1700 m altitude.

 The plant was found growing in Britain for the first time in 2022.
 It is believed that its distribution range is expanding due to the effects of climate change.